 Love That Shaker Style

-Shaker cabinetry is quite simple and clean.
-For example, the minimalist design is composed of a five-piece door with a recessed panel in the center (shown below).
+Shaker cabinetry is quite minimal and clean.
+For example, the simple design is composed of a five-piece door with a recessed panel in the center (shown below).
 Shaker style is monochromatic in tone and does not incorporate a variety of color.
-In fact, most of the color you find in Shaker history is in the natural tones of the wood used.
+In fact, the natural tones of the wood used is most frequently the color you find in Shaker history.

 Most importantly, think “less is more” for true Shaker design.
 The style commands a plain, no frills, nothing fancy attitude with minimal or no decorative touches.
 In addition, Shaker values of purity and simplicity did not allow for the incorporation of carved elements or metal hardware.
 But Shaker craftsmanship is well known for attention to detail and quality of workmanship.